return to Natural Dog Health Remedies

 Cayenne

 Cayenne is considered a tonic herb but it is extremely helpful for dogs with heart problems because cayenne stimulates blood circulation.
-In addition, it strengthens the heart, blood vessels and nerves.
+In addition, it makes the heart, blood vessels and nerves stronger.

 Siberian Ginseng